IHE/RAD.IRA/input/pagecontent/volume-1.md

 ###### 1:XX.4.2.1.2.5 Step 5: Sign-off Report

 When the radiologist completes dictating the report, the radiologist signs off the report.
 The Report Creator persists the report according to its business logic.
 The Report Creator, as a Driving Application, terminates the report context immediately via Terminate Report Context [RAD-X4].
-The Hub broadcasts the event to all Synchronizing Applications.
+The Hub broadcasts the event to all Subscribers.
 Furthermore, the Hub closes the report context.

-The Image Display, as a Synchronizing Application in this case, marks the study as reported and removes the study from the worklist.
+The Image Display marks the study as reported and removes the study from the worklist.

 Note that quite often, the Report Creator has some internal mechanism to keep the report for a grace period after signed off and before sending it out to other recipients.
 The Terminate Report Context [RAD-X4] event enables the Image Display to quickly aware that the Report Creator has completed the sign-off without affected by the grace period.